sailuh/perceive/Bugtraq_Scraper/Readme.md

 The script creates a directory for each year & each month and saves the Bugtraq records.
 There is also a Monthly aggregated .csv file

+User inputs -
+1. User can change starting year & ending year through the prompts while running the script
+2. User can also change starting and ending month numbers through the prompts on the scripts

 Changes to be made to reuse the crawler for scraping other seclists data

 1. Line 34 - Change 'bugtraq' to new crawler url